Maik-Schulze/CCScripts/README.md

 computerBootstrap.lua
 ---------

-This is effectively a copy of 'bootstrap.lua' that downloads more programs for the computer in the Minecraft Mod ComputerCraft.
+A program that downloads more programs for the computer.

 Usage:
-- github get Maik-Schulze/CCScripts/master/computerBootstrap.lua turtleBootstrap
+- github get Maik-Schulze/CCScripts/master/computerBootstrap.lua computerBootstrap
-- turtleBootstrap
+- computerBootstrap

 strip.lua
 ---------